fasttime/Polytype/readme.md

 ```
 determines if `A` is a base class of class `B`.

-Proxymi takes care that this method still works well with multiple inheritance.
+Proxymi takes care that this test still works well with multiple inheritance.

 ```js
 console.log(ColoredCircle.prototype instanceof Circle);         // true